We are looking for Youth and Parent Mentors across Meath and Dublin

 Who we’re looking for?

-You don’t need a specialist background or any previous experience, we’re just looking for people from across North and South Dublin with a passion to make a difference in their community and a commitment to being a personable, positive and reliable Mentor.
+You don’t need a specialist background or any previous experience, we’re just looking for people from across Meath and Dublin with a passion to make a difference in their community and a commitment to being a personable, positive and reliable Mentor.
 To be a bit more specific, we’re looking for volunteers over the age of 21 with diverse backgrounds and different interests that can make a connection and build a positive mentoring relationship.

 Once you’re fully trained, you’ll be matched with a young person or parent and mentoring sessions will take place once a week, depending on availability.
 These sessions aim to provide support and encouragement through doing activities together, such as bowling, going to the cinema or just meeting for a bite to eat and a chat.
 Le Chéile covers all costs; all you give is your time.